Titousensei/BluePacket/README.md

 ## Usage

-To use BluePackets you only need to add one library source file to your project.
+To use BluePacket you only need to add one library source file to your project.
-You compile BluePackets definitions separately for the languages you need and include them to your projects.
+You compile BluePacket definitions separately for the languages you need and include them to your projects.

 ## Example